HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_10/Check_Points_Ch10.md

 ## 10.6 ##
 Aggregation and composition are closely related.
 Hence so are they usually not differentiated in the book.
 Both are called composition for simplicity.

+## 10.7 ##
+A wrapper class is one of eight classes provided in the java.lang package to provide object methods for the eight primitive types.
+Wrapper classes are used to represent primitive values when an Object is required.
+All of the primitive wrapper classes in Java are immutable.